What Do Document Management Specialist Do?

 - Document Imaging Specialist

-In 2016, there was an estimated number of 287,200 jobs in the United States for Document Management Specialist.
+There were about 287,200 jobs for Document Management Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Document Management Specialist by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.

 The states with the most job growth for Document Management Specialist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.